-Compensation You May Recover Following Car Accident Injuries
+Compensation You May Recover Following Auto Collision Injuries

 In some cases, injuries can cost a lot of money and put you in a troubling financial situation.
 Do not pay for someone else’s negligence.
-We may be able to help you recover compensation to cover:
+A knowledgeable Springfield car wreck lawyer at our firm may be able to help you recover compensation to cover:

 - Doctor appointments